 - 13. Chapter 9 of the Core Strategy sets out the borough wide development management policies.
 Further site allocations and area specific policies will be set out in the Site Allocations Plan once it has been adopted. - 14.
 The purpose of the Core Strategy review has been to align the policies of the Core Strategy and Policies DPD with changes in the legislation that have been seen since its adoption in December 2011, and to take into account changes in the supporting evidence base.
 With regards to the development management policies, in most cases this has been only a matter of changing the wording of the policy or supporting text rather than a wholesale change of policy direction, however some consolidation of the policies has been undertaken.
-In addition some policies that were introduced through the draft Site Allocations Plan in October 2013 have been incorporated into the Core Strategy review.
+In addition some policies that were introduced through the draft Site Allocations Plan in October 2013 were incorporated into the Proposed Submission Core Strategy and Policies DPD review (November 2014).

-15. This section details the proposed changes to the development management policies.
+15. This section details the proposed changes to the development management policies, and has been updated to include any further changes through the Pre-Submission Main Modifications where relevant.